tolerance-go/huima/README.md

 > Instantly export designs into production-ready code

-> Have you recently been bombarded by AIGC with piles of design content appearing endlessly, and still exporting design annotations and cutting maps? `huima` can help you convert designs into UI-consistent, clean and tidy interface code (supporting responsive units and tailwindcss conversion) with just one click.
-We have launched corresponding plugins for figma and jssj design, allowing developers to bid farewell to cumbersome design comparison and restoration.
-Give it a try, we're currently in the beta testing phase.
-You're welcome to join the discussion group by scanning the QR code.
-The code is open source and contributions are welcome!
+> Recently, have you been swamped by AIGC, with a plethora of design content emerging in heaps?
+Are you still exporting design annotations and slicing images? `huima` can assist you in converting designs into UI-consistent, clean, and tidy interface code (supports responsive units and tailwindcss conversion) with just one click.
+We've launched corresponding plugins for Figma and real-time design, allowing front-end developers to bid farewell to the tedious task of comparing and restoring designs, and focus on dynamic design development.
+Why not give it a try?
+We're currently in the beta testing phase, and you're welcome to join our discussion group by scanning the QR code.
+The code is open source, and we welcome contributions!

 <img src="qr-code.png" width="150" height="150">